-$1954\mathrm{-Act}$ Sept.
+1954-Act Sept.
 3, 1954, substituted "chapter" for "subchapter".

 § 19.
-Vacancy in offices of both President and Vice President; officers eligible to act ify, there is neither a President nor Vice President to discharge the powers and duties of the office of President, then the Speaker of the House of Representatives shall, upon his resignation as Speaker and as Representative in Congress, act as President.
+Vacancy in offices of both President and Vice President; officers eligible to act

+(a)(1) If, by reason of death, resignation, removal from office, inability, or failure to qualify, there is neither a President nor Vice President to discharge the powers and duties of the office of President, then the Speaker of the House of Representatives shall, upon his resignation as Speaker and as Representative in Congress, act as President.